-Le Germain Hotel Charlevoix
+Le Germain Charlevoix Hotel, Baie-Saint-Paul

-Le Germain Hotel Charlevoix located about an hour and fifteen minutes drive from Quebec City is situated in the town of Baie-Saint-Paul Quebec on the shores of the St. Lawrence River.
+Le Germain Hotel Charlevoix, located about an hour and fifteen minutes’ drive from Quebec City, is situated in the town of Baie-Saint-Paul Quebec on the shores of the St. Lawrence River.
 Once a massive farm, the hotel is the vision of Daniel Gauthier, known for starting Cirque de Soleil in this tiny village.

-Fairmont Le Manoir Richelieu
+Fairmont Le Manoir Richelieu, La Malbaie

 Also on the property is Casino Charlevoix and the hotel’s golf course making it a popular summer destination.
 For winter lovers, the hotel’s outdoor heated pool is a popular spot, as is the ice rink out front.
-For a full review of the hotel see our post: Tastes of Today and Yesterday Fairmont Le Manoir Richelieu Charlevoix Quebec.
-For a full review of the hotel see our post: Easy Luxury Winter Escape at Fairmont Richelieu Quebec.

 Le Massif Charlevoix Quebec